microsoft/ignite-learning-paths-training-mod/mod20/00A-videos.md

     - [Video download](https://globaleventcdn.blob.core.windows.net/assets/mod/mod20/Mod20%20TTT%20-%2002%20-%20Preparing.mp4)
     - [YouTube with captions](https://www.youtube.com/watch?v=WotAy0MlWWA&list=PLl8yjZLsL_Wol43sR9iUL5MqFn2OBSzCV)

+## Ignite 2019 recording

+This session was recorded live at Microsoft Ignite 2019.
+[You can see the recording here](https://myignite.techcommunity.microsoft.com/sessions/82989?source=sessions).

 ## Dry run

 This video shows the 45 minutes dry run of the video, as presented to the team in September 2019.
 It's a good resource to learn the presentation, though some minor details changed.